mrchntia/hello-world/CONTRIBUTING.md

 ## Ways to contribute

-- Bug squashing and feature development on our Python script
+- Bug squashing and feature development on the Python script
 - Building a user and developer documentation
 - Reporting issues, including both feature requests, bug reports or if there is something missing in the [README.md](README.md), [CONTRIBUTING.md](CONTRIBUTING.md) or [CODE_OF_CONDUCT.md](CODE_OF_CONDUCT.md) file.